The commissioner has the powers reasonable and necessary to effectively exercise the authority granted by this chapter.

 (1) issuance of licenses for:

-(ii) persons constructing, repairing, and sealing drive point wells or dug wells;
+(ii) persons constructing, repairing, and sealing dewatering wells;

-(vii) persons constructing, repairing, and sealing elevator borings;
+(vii) persons constructing, repairing, and sealing environmental wells;

-(3) establishment of conditions for examination and review of applications for license and registration;
+(2) establishment of conditions for examination and review of applications for license and certification;

-(4) establishment of conditions for revocation and suspension of license and registration;
+(3) establishment of conditions for revocation and suspension of license and certification;